< Home

 Objectives:

-Etiopathogenesis of gallbladder mucocele (GBM) is unknown, although different predisposing factors are recognized.
-This condition can result in a surgical emergency due to gallbladder rupture and bile peritonitis.
-Historically, cholecystectomy was associated with high mortality.
-Recent studies investigate mortality rate between elective and emergency procedures (2-6% and 20-23% respectively) and multiple prognostic factors.
-The aim of the present study was to retrospective evaluate which prognostic factors were associated with the survival time and the mortality rate at various postoperative intervals, following cholecystectomy for GBM.
+The etiopathogenesis of gallbladder mucoceles (GBMs) is unknown, although several predisposing factors are recognised.
+This condition can necessitate a surgical emergency due to gallbladder rupture and bile peritonitis.
+Historically, cholecystectomy was associated with high mortality rates.
+Recent studies comparing the mortality rate between elective and emergency procedures (2–6% vs 20–23%) identified multiple prognostic factors.
+This study aimed to retrospectively evaluate the association between various prognostic factors and the survival time and mortality rate at various postoperative intervals following cholecystectomy for GBMs.

 Methods: